Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 Appendix

-As an alternative to creating and configuring instances individually, you can use our Packer and Terraform scripts to completely automate the process:
+Use our Packer and Terraform scripts to completely automate the process:

-Assign the following names to the instances, and then install the indicated NGINX software.
+Assign the following names to the instances, then install the indicated NGINX software.
 The screenshot below shows the resulting Instances table.

 • Four NGINX Open Source instances: